AdaptRetail/animation-framework/README.md

 <a name="scene"></a>
 ### Scene
+> The Scene is only ment to be extended, and not used on its own.

 In this framework you will use the most of your time in a Scene.
 The Scene is extending from Timeline that also inherits from TimelineMax.

-The Scene is only ment to be extended, and not used on its own.
+You should think of each Scene as a Scene in a movie, or a section/module of your animation.
+Try make your Scenes solve one task.
+Also remember Scenes can add multiple sub Scenes.
+[See example here](https://github.com/AdaptRetail/video-template/blob/master/src/Scripts/Scenes/Products.js#L23-L36).

 #### Example class
 ```js